Relintai/pandemonium_engine_docs/about/complying_with_licenses.md

     Your games do not need to be under the same license.
-You are free to release your Godot projects under any license and to create commercial games with the engine.
+You are free to release your Pandemonium projects under any license and to create commercial games with the engine.

 Inclusion